 The dairy collects brewery grains to feed its herd of about 880 milking cows, as well as food scraps, fruits, fruit pulp, vegetables and discarded bakery materials.
-More than 1,000 tons a month of this material, most of which was being landfilled, is now feeding cows and supporting a local, San Diego County dairy.
+More than 1,000 tons a month of this material, most of which was being landfilled, is now feeding cows and supporting our local, San Diego County dairy.

 San Pasqual Valley Soils and the Frank Konyn Dairy help San Diego meet the requirements of AB 1826, which requires California jurisdictions to implement an organics recycling program on and after January 1, 2016, and phases in mandatory compliance for the largest generators of compostable discards.